Custom Undaunted Chinese & Japanese Calligraphy Wall Scroll

 mui

-This literally means "No Fear".
-But perhaps not the most natural Chinese phrase (see our other "No Fear" phrase for a more complete thought).
-However, this two-character version of "No Fear" seems to be a very popular way to translate this into Chinese, when we checked Chinese Google.
+無畏 literally means “No Fear.”
+But perhaps not the most natural Chinese phrase (see our other “No Fear” phrase for a complete thought).
+However, this two-character version of “No Fear” seems to be a very popular way to translate this into Chinese when we checked Chinese Google.

-Note: This also means "No Fear" in Japanese and Korean, but this character pair is not often used in Japan or Korea (used somewhat by Korean Buddhists to mean fearlessness).
+Note: This also means “No Fear” in Japanese and Korean, but this character pair is not often used in Japan or Korea.

-In recent years, this term is starting to appear in various Chinese and Japanese dictionaries with definitions like "without fear", intrepidity, fearless, dauntless, and bold.
+This term appears in various Chinese dictionaries with definitions like “without fear,” intrepidity, fearless, dauntless, and bold.

 Perseverance